internet-identity-labs/nfid-docs/content/en/integration/icp.md

 });
 ```

-## Generating the same user identifier across multiple domains
+## Using a custom domain

 Anonymous delegations generate new identifiers for each `user account <> domain` pair.
-If developers want to ensure the same identifiers are generated across different domains, follow these instructions.
+If developers want to ensure the same identifiers are generated on custom domains as their frontend canister domain, follow these instructions.

 <ol>
   <li>